versionone/VersionOne.Client.Requestor/TECHNICAL.md

 * Use of Jade for templates -- see this open-source project I'm working on for an example: [OpenEpi Mobile](http://www.github.com/JogoShugh/OpenEpi.com.jQueryMobile)
 * Replace underscore with [lo-dash](http://lodash.com/) for performance?
 What about [zepto.js](http://zeptojs.com/) instead of jQuery?

-# 2. Hands on Demo with JSON Request & Response Inspection
+# 2. Hands on Demo with JSON HTTP Request & HTTP Response Inspection

 At the heart of this app is [JSON](http://www.json.org/).
 VersionOne does not yet natively support the JSON format that we use in this app.
 But, the DLLs from VersionOne.SDK.Experimental add that support in an unobtrusive way with a simple `Web.config` change.